Emsi-g/BashShellScriptingAutomation/README.md

 # BashShellScriptingAutomation
 Bash shell scripting for real-world uses.
+I am inspiring DevOps and I will create bash shell script for automation.